Journalism (JOUR)

 Introduction to the specialized field of sports television production.
 Focuses on multi-camera, single-camera and studio production.
 Studio lab and field work outside of regularly scheduled class time required.
 (Typically offered: Fall)

 Theories and practices in newspaper editing, copyreading, headline writing, page layout and the gathering and publication of written and pictorial information.
-Prerequisite: JOUR 1023 and JOUR 2013, each with a grade of C or better.
+Prerequisite: JOUR 20103, with a grade of C or better.
 (Typically offered: Fall and Spring)

 Introduction to performing in mass media on video, digital, and audio, while connecting effectively with audiences as journalists, spokespersons, experts, activists, or in other roles.
 Emphasizes principles and best practices related to performing on camera and microphone, voice and movement, researching and critiquing performances, and diversity and ethical performance.
 (Typically offered: Fall and Spring)

 Developing ideas and subjects for feature and human-interest articles for multiple platforms, with emphasis on the freelance trade.
 Instruction in idea generation, story pitches, interviewing methods, research, writing, revision, and narrative structure.
-Prerequisite: JOUR 2013 with a grade of C or better.
+Prerequisite: JOUR 20103 or JOUR 20333 with a grade of C or better.
 (Typically offered: Fall and Spring)

 Emphasis on techniques and principles of coverage of sports and sports-related subjects on and off the field, and on the relationship between sports and the mass media.
 (Typically offered: Fall)